lichen-community-systems/Flocking/README.md

 Using Flocking
 --------------

-At the moment, there are a handful of key concepts in Flocking: Unit Generators (ugens), Synths, SynthDefs, Schedulers, and the Environment.
+Flocking consists of a handful of central components, along with declarative specifications for creating them.
+These include: Unit Generators (ugens), Synths, SynthDefs, Schedulers, and the Environment.

 **Unit Generators** are the basic building blocks of synthesis.
 They have multiple inputs and a single output buffer, and they do the primary work of generating or processing audio signals in Flocking.
 A unit generator can be wired up as an input to another unit generator, enabling the creation of sophisticated graphs of ugens.
 Unit generators implement one primary method, _gen(numSamps)_, which is responsible for processing the audio signal.
+Typically, you never interact directly with unit generators.
+Instead, you create "unit generator definitions" (ugenDefs) in JSON, and let Flocking take care of creating the actual collection of unit generators.
+Here's an example of a ugenDef:

+    {
+        ugen: "flock.ugen.sinOsc", // The fully-qualified name of the desired unit generator,
+                                   // specified as a "key path" (a dot-separated string).

+        rate: "audio",             // The rate at which the unit generator should run.

+        inputs: {                  // The input values for this unit generator.
+Each UGen has different inputs.
+            freq: 440              // For convenience, these inputs don't need to be nested inside the "inputs" },                         // container, but you might want to for readability.

+        options: {
+            interpolation: "linear" // Other non-signal options such as interpolation rates, etc.
+                                    // Options are also specific to the type of unit generator.
+        }
+    }

+So, instead of manipulating unit generators directly, you usually interact with Synths instead.

 **Synths** represent synthesizers or self-contained bundle of unit generators.
 Multiple synths can run at the same time, using shared buffers to create graphs of loosely-coupled signal generators and processors For example, a mixing board Synth could be created to mix and process signals from several tone-generating Synths, all without any dependency or awareness between them.
 As a convenience, Synths implement _play()_ and _pause()_ methods and expose named unit generators as inputs.

-Inputs can be modified in real time using the _inputs()_ method.
+A Synth's inputs can be modified in real time by using its _get()_ and _set()_ methods.
 For example:

+Get the value of an input:

+    var freq = synth.get("carrier.freq");

+Set the value of an input:

-    synth.input("carrier.freq", 440);
+    synth.set("carrier.freq", 440);

+Set the value of multiple inputs:

+    synth.set({
+        "carrier.freq": 440,
+        "carrier.mul": 0.5,
+        "modulator.freq": 123
+    });

 There are three signal rates in Flocking: control rate (kr), audio rate (ar), and constant rate (cr).
 The synthesis engine will pull sample data from unit generators at the control rate (by default, every 64 samples).
 Control rate unit